Ordering repeat prescriptions

 The easiest ways to order repeat prescriptions are:

-- using your NHS account (through the NHS website or in the NHS App)
+- using your NHS account (through the NHS website or in the NHS App).
+Please do not use Anima to request your repeat prescriptions.

 - in writing, either by post, handing to reception or posting through our letter box